2i2c-org/docs/about/pricing/comparison.md

 The most common way for organizations to achieve similar services is to staff their own internal teams.
 2i2c encourages this, as it is aligned with our commitment to open source, vendor-agnostic tools, and the [Right to Replicate your infrastructure](https://2i2c.org/right-to-replicate).

-However, hiring and retaining modern cloud engineers is difficult and costly.
-In 2022, [the median compensation of a Site Reliability Engineer](https://www.levels.fyi/Salaries/Software-Engineer/Site-Reliability/) is roughly `$180,000` a year, excluding indirect costs.

-This under-estimates the true cost, as there are a few other risk factors associated with paying a single engineer to manage your cloud infrastructure:

-- Attracting and hiring people for this very in-demand position requires a significant amount of time and energy.
-- Centralizing your organization’s cloud engineering on a single person creates risk associated with having a single point of failure.
-- The efficiency of this role will depend heavily on their previous expertise with cloud infrastructure and Jupyter, and their capacity to make improvements to the open source tooling will be difficult unless they have previous experience in this ecosystem.
-- As a sole contributor, they will likely not be as responsive to outages, make improvements, or incorporate enhancement and security fixes as quickly as a distributed team of experts.

 If your organization has significant pre-existing expertise in open source, Jupyter, and cloud infrastructure, then it may be more cost effective for you to run your own JupyterHub services.
 If you need to build this expertise internally, it is likely much more cost-effective to partner with 2i2c.

+Cloud Cost
+:  Potentially optimal.
+Cloud costs depend heavily on the amount of optimization done to keep costs down.
+If you have an exceptional dev-ops team on-hand, then you may be able to reduce cloud costs, or use cloud credits, in a similar manner as 2i2c's services.
+  Generally speaking, costs will be slightly higher without expertise in these areas.

+Person Cost
+: Very expensive.
+Hiring and retaining modern cloud engineers is difficult and costly.
+  In 2022, [the median compensation of a Site Reliability Engineer](https://www.levels.fyi/Salaries/Software-Engineer/Site-Reliability/) is roughly `$180,000` a year, excluding indirect costs, training costs, recruiting costs, etc.
+  Moreover, the efficiency of this role will depend heavily on the expertise of the person doing this work.

+Right to Replicate
+: Excellent.
+Having an internal team run your infrastructure means that you are "already" replicating your own infrastructure, so this is not a concern.

+OSS Support
+: Depends on the organization.
+  In practice, very few devops teams spend significant time contributing back to open source communities.

+Scalable
+: Depends on the experience of your internal team member, they may be able to scale your infrastructure to suit your community's needs.
+  However, this requires a deeper understanding of the Jupyter and Dask ecosystem and how it interacts with cloud infrastructure.

+Customizable
+: Depends on the experience of your internal team member.
+They may be able to scale your infrastructure to suit your community's needs, though this requires a deeper understanding of the Jupyter ecosystem and how it interacts with cloud infrastructure.

+Resilient
+: Centralizing your organization’s cloud engineering on a single person creates risk associated with having a single point of failure.
+  If a team of people is available, this is better, but comes with a significant increase in personnel costs.

+Accessible
+: With your own engineer, your infrastructure can be as accessible as you wish to be.

+Updates
+: 2i2c's team follows the latest developments in Jupyter and cloud infrastructure, and continuously incorporates them into our managed hubs.

 :::{note}
 2i2c primarily aims to be a more cost-effective alternative to this model of service delivery.